Amado96/Product-management-system/README.md

-open index.html in browser or "Run" npm instal or npm start if you used SCSS tools I create products management system by five basic operations (Create,Read,Update,Delete,Search) I build this project with clean code and meaning full comments I use local storage for storing data at  local server
+I create products management system by five basic operations (Create,Read,Update,Delete,Search) I build this project with clean code and meaning full comments I use local storage for storing data at  local server